In This Issue

 Individuals and companies across the country are coming together to promote ladder safety and decrease the number of ladder-related incidents.
 National Ladder Safety Month is the only movement dedicated exclusively to the promotion of ladder safety, at home and at work.
 From February 24 - March 31, #LadderSafetyMonth will heighten awareness, reinforce safety training and educate homeowners and working professionals.
 This week, we are focused on answering the question, what is ladder safety?

+Why should you take ladder safety seriously?
 Every year, more than 100 people die in ladder-related accidents, and, every day, 700+ ladder-related injuries occur.
 Missing that last step and overreaching are the two most cited causes of ladder accidents.
 These and similar types of accidents can be easily avoided by adopting safety precautions.

+How can you take ladder safety into your own hands?
 The American Ladder Institute (ALI), the sponsor of National Ladder Safety Month, is committed to keeping safe ladder use top-of-mind all year long.
 Go to this link to source the extensive resources available to you.

 Welcome to our Newest Members!